tsufeki/tenkawa-php-language-server/README.md

 Known issues
 ------------

+* Information about standard library and extensions is taken from [PhpStorm stubs][stubs], which aren't always perfect and sometimes don't work well with our static analysis.
+This is the main reason why the real, standalone PHPStan gives different results than our server.
+This may improve with future PHPStan versions.
 * Many features don't work inside anonymous classes and traits.
-This is caused by PHPStan's design and it should be possible to fix when next version(s) lands.
+This is caused by PHPStan's design and it should be possible to fix this when next version(s) land.
-* Information about standard library and extensions is taken from [PhpStorm stubs][stubs], which aren't always perfect and sometimes does not work well with our static analysis.
-  This is the main reason why the real, standalone PHPStan gives different results than our server.
-This may improve with future PHPStan as well.
 * Refactors are not 100% bullet-proof.
-More comprehensive implementation needs PHP Parser 4 (and it's support in PHPStan).
+More comprehensive implementation needs PHP Parser 4 (and its support in PHPStan).
 * Filtering of big lists (i.e. completions) is left entirely to the client, which must be able to withstand it performance-wise.
 * Performance & long indexing times.